 Do you want to start a business in the Netherlands?
 European Economic Area (EEA) and Swiss nationals are entitled to stay in the Netherlands without a Dutch residence permit (verblijfsvergunning).
-Their passport or ID card is sufficient proof of their rightful stay.
-The EEA comprises the EU, Liechtenstein, Norway and Iceland.
+Your passport or ID card is sufficient proof of your rightful residency in the Netherlands.
+The EEA comprises EU countries, Liechtenstein, Norway and Iceland.

-For nationals from outside the EEA or Switzerland there are several possible situations.
+For nationals from outside the EEA and Switzerland there are several possible situations.
 Some examples are:

-- Entrepreneurs who intend to stay in the Netherlands for longer than 3 months, will usually need to apply to the Dutch Embassy or Consulate for a provisional residence permit (Machtiging tot voorlopig verblijf, MVV) and a residence permit at the same time.
+- Entrepreneurs who intend to stay in the Netherlands for longer than 3 months.
+You will usually need to apply to the Dutch Embassy or Consulate for a provisional residence permit (Machtiging tot voorlopig verblijf, MVV) and a residence permit at the same time.

-- Ambitious entrepreneurs (start-ups) who want to start an innovative business in the Netherlands may apply for a 1-year residence permit as starting entrepreneur.
+- Ambitious entrepreneurs (startups) who want to start an innovative business in the Netherlands may apply for a 1-year residence permit as starting entrepreneur.
 To be eligible for this start-up scheme, various conditions apply.
-The Netherlands Enterprise Agency (RVO) checks and evaluates the start-up.
-If they have completed the conditions for obtaining a residence permit for self-employed professionals and have a formal statement from their supervisor, they may obtain the residence permit.
+The Netherlands Enterprise Agency checks and evaluates the startup.

-- If you intend to work as an employee in the Netherlands for longer than 3 months, you will usually need a GVVA (paid employment single permit).
+- Migrants who intend to work as an employee in the Netherlands for longer than 3 months, will usually need a GVVA (paid employment single permit).
 This is a combined permit to stay and work.
-For stays up to 3 months, or in some cases (seasonal work, students, asylum seekers, Croatians), you will need a work permit (tewerkstellingsvergunning, TWV) as well as a separate residence permit.
+For stays up to 3 months, they will need a work permit (tewerkstellingsvergunning, TWV) as well as a separate residence permit.

 - Foreign investors who want to live in the Netherlands need to satisfy additional conditions, among others a minimum investment sum of €1.25 million in a Dutch company and an obvious added value to the Dutch economy.
 Read all the conditions.
 Please note: this permit is no longer available from 1 January 2024.

 Both residence permits and GVVA are issued by the Dutch Immigration and Naturalisation Service (Immigratie- en Naturalisatiedienst, IND).
-Please check IND's website or contact them for more information on Netherlands visa applications and to find out what applies to your specific situation.
+Please check the IND website or contact them for more information on Netherlands visa applications and to find out what applies to your specific situation.

-Before you can apply for a residence permit, you usually require a provisional residence permit (Machtiging tot voorlopig verblijf or MVV).
-This is a visa that lets you enter the Netherlands and stay for longer than 90 days.
-Both individuals or Dutch employers (sponsors) can apply for an MVV on behalf of their employee or employees.
-To apply for the provisional residence permit and the residence permit at the same time.
+Before you can apply for a Dutch residence permit, you usually require a provisional residence permit (Machtiging tot voorlopig verblijf, MVV).
+With this visa you can enter the Netherlands and stay for longer than 90 days.
+Both individuals and Dutch employers (sponsors) can apply for a provisional residence permit on behalf of their employee or employees.
+You apply for the provisional residence permit and the residence permit at the same time.
 In some cases, you do not need a provisional residence permit.